ietf-wg-masque/draft-ietf-masque-connect-udp/draft-ietf-masque-connect-udp.md

 * the HTTP status code on the response SHALL be 101 (Switching Protocols).

-* the reponse SHALL include a single "Connection" header field with value "Upgrade" (note that this requirement is case-insensitive as per {{Section 7.6.1 of HTTP}}).
+* the reponse SHALL include a "Connection" header field with value "Upgrade" (note that this requirement is case-insensitive as per {{Section 7.6.1 of HTTP}}).

 * the response SHALL include a single "Upgrade" header field with value "connect-udp".

-* the response SHALL NOT include any "Transfer-Encoding" or "Content-Length" header fields.
+* the response SHALL meet the requirements of HTTP responses that start the Capsule Protocol; see {{Section 3.2 of HTTP-DGRAM}}.

 If any of these requirements are not met, the client MUST treat this proxying attempt as failed and abort the connection.